dvdoug/behat-code-coverage/README.md

 You can see fully annotated `behat.yml` example file below, which can be used as a starting point to further customize the defaults of the extension.
-The configuration file below has all of the [Configuration Options](#Configuration Options).
+The configuration file below has all of the [Configuration options](#configuration-options).

 ```yaml
 # behat.yml